-See question 4.11.
-Under Japanese law, there is no disclosure obligation or extensive discovery process in contrast with common law jurisdictions.
-Evidence is generally introduced by the parties through their own efforts.
-The court may order the submission of documents and the commissioning of examinations when a motion is filed by a party, and it is difficult for that party to collect documentary evidence from the other side that would be clearly necessary to prove their case (Article 132-4 of the CCP).
-4.5 Is there a specific group or class action procedure for multiple claims?
+4.3 Is there a specific group or class action procedure for multiple claims?
 If so, please outline this.
-Is the procedure "opt-in" or "opt-out"?
-Who can bring such claims, e.g. individuals and/or groups?
+Is the procedure 'opt-in' or 'opt-out'?
+Who can bring such claims e.g. individuals and/or groups?
 Are such claims commonly brought?

 There are currently no US-style class actions in Japan.
 The Act on Special Provisions of Civil Procedure for Collective Recovery of Property Damage suffered by Consumers (Law No. 96 of 2013) introduced a special procedure known as the Japanese class action system.
 This system provides for a two-tier opt-in procedure.
-During the first stage, a qualified consumer organisation files a lawsuit requesting the court to confirm the liability of a business operator (and exceptionally a business supervisor or an employee thereof) for a common obligation arising under a consumer contract on behalf of potential consumer claimants.
+During the first stage, a qualified consumer organisation files a lawsuit requesting the court to confirm the liability of a business operator for a common obligation arising under a consumer contract on behalf of potential consumer claimants.
 If the action is confirmed, the quantum of damages will be determined based on individual claims filed by consumers having elected to opt in.
+However, the scope of claims under this Act is limited and only covers claims arising from consumer contracts and to certain categories of property damage, including claims for performance based on contractual obligations, for unjust enrichment, breach of contract, warranty against defects, and claims for damages arising out of unlawful acts.
+However, damage to property other than the subject matter of the consumer contract, lost profits, personal injury, and pain and suffering are expressly excluded by the Act.